Humanizing War: The Experiences of Soldiers and Civilians During Conflict

 During that time, Haider was arrested, injured and kidnapped.
 He lost several family members and friends.
 He wanted to stay in his home country of Iraq but the risk became too great.
 “At some point I realized that it is more important to live for a cause than to die for one,” Haider expressed.
 He graduated from Baghdad University and one year later, was awarded a Fulbright scholarship to move to the United States where he finished graduate school majoring in Global Security & Conflict Resolution.

-In subsequent years, Haider covered many headline-making news and events from the Middle East & North Africa; he attended all trial sessions of Saddam Hussein, witnessed the killing of Saddam’s sons, reported from the revolutions of the “Arab Spring” in Egypt, Tunisia and Libya, and covered the killing of al Qaeda leaders, and the bloody sectarian violence and civil wars in Iraq, Syria, and Afghanistan.
+In subsequent years, Haider covered many headline-making news and events from the Middle East & North Africa; he attended all trial sessions of Saddam Hussein, witnessed the killing of Saddam’s sons, reported from the revolutions of the “Arab Spring” in Egypt, Tunisia, and Libya, and covered the killing of al Qaeda leaders, and the bloody sectarian violence and civil wars in Iraq, Syria, and Afghanistan.

 Haider’s powerful and fascinating lectures include poignant and touching visuals from his experience in war-torn Iraq as a citizen of the country and a war journalist.
 His various capacities as a journalist, a civilian, an activist and a family man have given him a unique perspective about war.
 He examines the losses of both nations involved in a war.
-His presentation takes the audience into a journey through every-day-life in a war zone while highlighting the sufferings, challenges, bonds, ironies and human behavior of both; Iraqi civilians and US soldiers caught in the war.
+His presentation takes the audience on a journey through every-day-life in a war zone while highlighting the sufferings, challenges, bonds, ironies and human behavior of both; Iraqi civilians and US soldiers caught in the war.

 Haider has made appearances in tens of media outlets worldwide, challenging people to think more critically of war.
-Today, Haider splits his time between the US and the Middle East & North Africa region as he has become strongly committed to raising awareness among young people about the long term effects of war, the universality of humanity, and sends messages of peace and reconciliation.
+Today, Haider splits his time between the US and the Middle East & North Africa region as he has become strongly committed to raising awareness among young people about the long-term effects of war, the universality of humanity, and sends messages of peace and reconciliation.
 Haider works with an international foundation helping Arab youth to become active members of political discourse through non-violent communication, advocacy and debate.

 “I have been around YPO/WPO and CEO for nearly 35 years, and engaged as both an organizer and attender of some incredible events.
 Last night was truly the most memorable of all.
 It was not just the photos, but the methodology Haider used in his presentation.
 Calm, not vitriolic, non-judgmental, but real in describing the horrific unintended consequences of the acts of war that escape so many.
 His ability to be articulate, reasonably dispassionate, opine on his experiences, understand the Iraqi society under Saddam and under the subsequent governments made it all the more compelling.” – Member – WPO Los Angeles